bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 8. Communicating with Stakeholders

 Stakeholders should be aware that selecting an FAL is part of a larger risk- and resource-management process.
 While it is tempting for stakeholders to request the highest level of security, that is not always in the best interest of the organization.
-Federated identity projects can be long and complicated, and they can take resouces away from other work that a security team could be doing.
+Federated identity projects can be long and complicated, and they can take resources away from other work that a security team could be doing.

 Many organizations today operate at FAL1, which is sufficient for most use cases.
 FAL1 is the industry standard, and there are many libraries and off-the-shelf products that can help an organization implement an FAL1 conformant federated identity system.